CodingTrain/Rainbow-Poem/README.md

 ﻿# Rainbow-Poem
 <p><strong>This is a training repo for my rainbow poem.
-You'll definitely love it!!

-and also you will learn while loving it !!(;
+You'll definitely love it and learn while loving it !!(;

 I love it so much I am editing a copy as a Pull Request<strong> </p>